l3-hpc/visit-for-fvcom/README.md

 ```

 Those scripts simply take multiple image files and contatenate them into a single image.
 The script **multiplot.py** puts 4 PNGs in a 2x2 layout,  and **multiplot_slices.py** puts 4 images in a single row.

+Currently those multiplot scripts expect certain image names.
+Look at the scripts for details.
+As is, they work if you have the output from the first timestep in each of the 13 mi_*.nc files.

 On a Mac from command line, I can look at images with `open`.
 On Henry2, with `display`.
 On atmos...(let me know and I'll put it in the documenation).